-All buildings on campus, with the exception of UTHealth University Housing, have annual fire drills to test emergency response and evacuation procedures.
-An annual drill for hurricane preparedness and procedures to close the institutional flood gates is conducted prior to the start of hurricane season.
+All buildings on campus, with the exception of UT Housing, have at least annual fire drills to test emergency response, evacuation procedures, and capabilities.
+Fire drills are publicized to building occupants by Environmental Health and Safety, and any identified deficiencies are documented and corrective actions are implemented.
+An annual drill for hurricane preparedness and procedures to close the institutional flood gates is conducted prior to the annual hurricane season.
 The UTHealth ALERT mass notification system is tested twice a year by sending a test message to everyone entered into the system.
 All new students and employees are automatically enrolled in the system through the registration process.
-In addition, emergency response tabletop drills are conducted annually with the executive team and emergency control team.
-Documentation of each test containing a description of the exercise, the date and time the test started and ended, and whether the test was announced or unannounced is maintained by UT Police.
+In addition, emergency response tabletop drills are conducted at least annually with the executive team and emergency control team.

-2018 FIRE SAFETY REPORT
+2019 FIRE SAFETY REPORT

-Prepared by UTHealth Safety, Health, Environment and Risk Management
+Prepared by UTHealth Office of Safety, Health, Environment and Risk Management